The main parts of a book have stayed almost the same throughout the years.

 For most self-publishing authors, the cost involved in paying for full copyright protection might not seem worthwhile.

 But you should always add copyright information as basic protection by stating that you wrote the book.
-You must include the copyright symbol and the year.
+Always remember to include the copyright symbol and the year.

-You can also add licensing notes and a disclaimer as in the example below.
+It is also where you add licensing notes and a disclaimer, as in the example below.

-You can also include your ISBN numbers on this page.
-Credits for book covers, illustrations or editing can also be added here.
+You can also include your ISBNs on this page.
+Credits for covers, illustrations, or editing can also be added here.